Morad-m11/RWArt_Angular/README.md

-# RWArt (Rain World Art)
+# Art Shelter

-Frontend for a *Rain World* community page meant to motivate and highlight artistic works by the community.
+Frontend for a _Rain World_ community page meant to motivate and highlight artistic works by the community.
 Will feature secure first & third party authentication and some social interactions regarding artists and posts.